ShortOwl/FakeNewsDetector/README.md

 # 📰 Fake News Detector

-A project that uses NLP, Machine Learning, Deep Learning, and Transformers to figure out if a news article is fake or real.
+A project that uses NLP, Machine Learning, and Deep Learning to figure out if a news article is fake or real.

 ## 👥 Team
 - Nishil Patel (SID: 202201166)